wxcctechsummit/wxcclabguides/TechSummitRoW_2021/IVR.md

 - Verify and publish the flow.

-### 4. Configure the Entry Point Routing Strategy

-- Configure the Open 24x7 routing strategy time of day on the Entry Point Routing strategy by selecting it on the Routing Strategies >`EP_<ID>_TS`.

-- Map the flow flow1_<ID> you just created in there.

-### 5. Make a test call
+### 9. Make a call to test modified flow

 - Login to the agent desktop into `Team_<ID>_TS` and go to a ready state.

-- Task 1 > Call the Dial number > Hear the welcome prompt and call should get disconnected.

-- Task 2 > Call the Dial number > Available agent gets connected immediately, If the Agent is not available the call is queued and music is played.
+- Call the Dial number > Hear main menu and press corresponding digt to go to your Entry Point > Available agent gets connected immediately, If the Agent is not available the call is queued and music is played.

 ---

 ## Part 2: Adding Menu and Queue treatment to the call